×

 What is a typical expat home or apartment like in Philippines?

 "Yes, a large condo is typical expat housing if you have no kids.
-No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," remarked one foreigner who made the move to Manila.
+No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," explained one person living in Manila, Philippines.

 "I have three property experiences in the Philippines.
 I'll start with the rental townhouse in Cebu City.
 It was a great size with a large kitchen area and living room and dining area, two 15'x12' bedrooms... but sadly became flooded every time there was heavy rain.
 We were at a low point of the neighborhood.
 Next was the townhouse in Naga City.
 It belongs to my ex-wife's family.
 I renovated it for my wife and daughter to live in while she attended nursing school.
 After throwing $12,000 at it, and with the help of my very talented and trustworthy brother in law, it came out beautifully.
 Third is my current fiancée's family's home in Negros.
 I retire next year, so I haven't spent any time in the house, but another 12-15,000 US later and wala!
 Another masterpiece.
-I transformed what was only a boxed in frame of a house into two bedroom, beautiful bathroom, and added kitchen WITH a dirty kitchen as well," explained one person living in Philippines.
+I transformed what was only a boxed in frame of a house into two bedroom, beautiful bathroom, and added kitchen WITH a dirty kitchen as well," remarked one member in Philippines.

 View More Answers